Wacky-Mole/WackysDatabase/README.md

 reqs: requirements to build: Item:amount:amountPerLevel:refundable,

 cloneMaterial: You can change the material(colorish) of any (1.2.3) object.
 Images on nexus https://www.nexusmods.com/valheim/mods/1825 of the various changes you can make.
 - Use wackydb_material to view a list of materials.
-Probably up to a 1/3 don't work or make the object invisible. "material1, material2" (full, half health)
+Probably up to a 1/3 don't work or make the object invisible. "material1,material2" (full,half health)(no spaces)
-- Otherwise just setting one material results in material being pasted for both full health and half-health. "same_mat" or "no_wear" sets pieces to have no wear material.
+- Otherwise "material1", one material results in material being pasted for both full health and half-health. "same_mat" or "no_wear" sets pieces to have no wear material.